sallahbaksh/Spambase-Classifier/README.md

 ## Introduction

-Implemented two machine learning models (Logistic Regression and Decision Tree) to classify data into spam or not spam from the Spambase Dataset.
+Implemented three machine learning models (Logistic Regression, Naive Bayes, and Decision Tree) to classify data into spam or not spam from the Spambase Dataset.

 ## Getting Started